 This post may contain affiliate links which I earn a small portion in sales if a purchase is made.
 Rest assured though, it is never at any additional cost to you.

-This cake recipe was passed down to her from one of her aunts and goodness only knows how old this recipe really is.
+This Swedish Apple Cake recipe was one of those cherished treasures.
+It was passed down to my mom from one of her aunts and God only knows how old this recipe really is.

 I have made only a few small changes that improves the cake slightly, but on the whole, this cake is amazing.